What is Grüne Soße?

 Though the EU ruling states that the herbs can be grown throughout Frankfurt and in a number of its surrounding towns and villages, the true home of the herbs is considered to be the southern Frankfurt district of Oberrad, where they’ve been grown for generations alongside lamb’s lettuce and rocket.
 A monument to Grüne Soße was built there in 2007 as a homage to both the sauce and the district itself; seven small glass houses in various shades of green stand in a line, symbolising each of the seven herbs.

-The first harvest of Frankfurter Grüne Soße takes place in early spring to coincide with the official first day of the Grüne Soße season, Gründonnerstag (Green² or Maundy Thursday, a Christian holiday that commemorates Christ’s last supper).
-The herb blends are bundled together by hand and rolled carefully into large white paper packages printed in green with their name and contents.
+The first harvest of Frankfurter Grüne Soße takes place in early spring to coincide with the official first day of the Grüne Soße season, Gründonnerstag (Green* or Maundy Thursday, a Christian holiday that commemorates Christ’s last supper).
+The herbs are bundled together by hand and rolled carefully into large white paper packages printed in green with their name and contents.
 The bundles are then sold at markets in Frankfurt and across the region.
-Grüne Soße season officially ends much later in the year with the arrival of the first frost.
+Grüne Soße season officially later in the year with the arrival of the first frost.

 How to make Grüne Soße

 Making Grüne Soße at home is very straightforward, but you do need to get your herbs right, and I for one have found it very difficult to get hold of all seven of them in the required quantities outside this region (and, indeed, the country).
-There’s nothing to stop you making substitutions, but though making adjustments will still create a very good sauce, it just won’t taste like the real deal.
+There’s nothing to stop you making adjustments and/or substitutions, but though this will still create a very good sauce, it just won’t taste like the real deal.

-Having tested many versions over the years, I do have my own favourite recipe, which combines the usual list of ingredients with a good helping of crème fraîche.
-Prolific German food blogger Oma, who moved from Frankfurt to the US in 1989 and grows her own Grüne Soße herbs in Maryland, makes hers with yoghurt and sour cream.
+Having tested many versions over the years, I do have my own favourite recipe, which combines the usual list of ingredients with a good helping of crème fraîche (as a non-German substitute for Schmand) and was published as a reader recipe in The Guardian.

 Where to eat Grüne Soße

-If you’re visiting Frankfurt, I’d highly recommend stopping in at a traditional restaurant or Apfelwein tavern and giving it a try (with a glass of local cider alongside).
-Eier mit Grüne Soße (eggs with green sauce) is a reliable option for vegetarians having trouble navigating the rather meat-heavy Frankfurter menus.
-I’ll be publishing a list of recommended places to try it soon.
+If you’re visiting Frankfurt, I’d highly recommend stopping in at a traditional Frankfurter cider tavern and giving it a try with a glass of local cider alongside.
+Eier mit Grüne Soße (eggs with green sauce) is the most popular combination, and a reliable option for vegetarians having trouble navigating the rather meat-heavy menus.
+List of recommendations coming soon…

-² It isn’t, rather disappointingly, called Green Thursday in connection with the start of Spring.
-The “Grün” in Gründonnerstag comes from the verb greinen, to whine or lament, referring to the Middle Age custom of escorting weeping penitents back to church on this day in the Christian calendar.
+* It isn’t, rather disappointingly, called Green Thursday in connection with the start of Spring.
+The “Grün” in Gründonnerstag apparently comes from the verb greinen, to whine or lament, referring to the Middle Age custom of escorting weeping penitents back to church on this day in the Christian calendar.
 [Source.]